MdbK [next;raum]

 It is in this context that the MdbK [next;raum] came into being.
 The project sees itself as a field of experimentation within the presentation of the collection.
 It invites a broader engagement with art outside the art historical canon.
 Visitors become participants and can thus have a stronger cognitive, affective and actional impact on the institution as a local public.
 This form of project work contributes to the MdbK integrating important premises such as sustainability, participation and involvement into its museum work.
 People from different backgrounds are invited to realise their individual references and own perspectives on specific questions in the context of the art museum.
 Their own processing strategies are to contribute to the fact that other visitors will also have the confidence to adopt new perspectives.
 In this way, marginalised perspectives, questions, themes and artworks that are not exhibited, not collected and not represented can gain relevance.

-After MdbK [next;raum] #01 negotiated the topic of Gender in MdbK in 2022, a new group has been meeting in MdbK [next;raum] #02 since January this year on the topic of Unlearning | Learning.
-How does one learn to forget outdated knowledge?
-How can exhibitions and museum processes be linked with unlearning processes in the future?
+Following the first episode, MdbK [next;raum] #02 was launched in 2023.
+Thematically, it focused on unlearning | learning: How does one learn to forget outdated knowledge?
+And how can exhibitions and museum processes be linked to ‘unlearning’ processes in the future?

 MdbK [next;raum] #01 – Gender